Jatzylap/Quaternion-Normaliser/README.md

 - Run the script inside any command-line interface (Terminal for Mac / CMD for Windows)

 ## Basic information
-Select between the decomposed `D` or matrix `M` (composed) modes to generate the corresponding quaternions to paste as transformation NBT in-game.
+Select between the decomposed `D` or matrix `M` (composed) modes to generate the corresponding quaternions.
+Paste the output as transformation NBT in-game.

 ### Decomposed form
 This relates to the default 14-float form of NBT assigned to Display entities `{transformation:{translation:[0f,0f,0f],scale:[0f,0f,0f],left_rotation:[0f,0f,0f,1f],right_rotation:[0f,0f,0f,1f]}}` derived from a 4x4 affine rotation matrix.